 We continue to prioritise strong governance arrangements that support the purpose of the Council and better outcomes for residents, service users, businesses, people who work in our borough and visitors.
 We do this by co-producing services and policies with residents; engaging with residents and stakeholders and upholding high standards of conduct and behaviour.
-H&F has clear policies in place to define standards of behaviour for members and staff.
-The Member code of conduct is currently under review and Full Council will be asked to adopt a new code later this year.
-H&F has a Code of Conduct for employees and a whistleblowing policy, which are reviewed periodically.
-All policies are available on the Council's intranet and easily accessible to staff.
-H&Fs annual appraisal process asks staff to re-affirm they have no conflicts of interest and that they are familiar with the council's code of conduct and behaviours framework, with links to the relevant policies and guidance provided.
 Proactive risk and assurance management arrangements are central to our governance approach and the efficient delivery of the Council's key objectives.
 The Change We'll Bring Together, H&F's Business Plan for 2018-22, sets out our priorities for the four-year term of the political administration.
 This is an ambitious programme that builds on our previous successes.